OI-wiki/i18n/docs/string/trie.md

 It can be found that this trie uses edges to represent letters, and the path from the root node to a node on the tree represents a string.
 For example, $1\to4\to 8\to 12$ represents the string `caa`.

 The structure of trie is very easy to understand.
-We use $\delta(u,c)$ to represent the next node pointed to by the $c$ character of the node $u$ , or it can be seen as adding a node of the string formed by the character $c$ after the string represented by the node $u$ .
+We use $\delta(u,c)$ to represent the next node pointed to by the $c$ character of the node $u$ , or it can be seen as the node representing the string which is formed by appending an character $c$ after the string represented by node $u$ .
 (The value range of $c$ is related to the size of the character set.
 It is not necessarily $0\sim 26$ .)

 Sometimes it is necessary to mark which strings are inserted into trie, and each time the insertion is completed, mark the node represented by this string.